 The ” Great Migration ” is the heralded movement of millions of wildebeest and zebras across Tanzania’s Serengeti plains into the Masai Mara game reserve of Kenya, from late June through early October.
 Tanzania’s annual migration occurs March through May and October through November.
 Whether you catch the migration or not, there will always be plenty of animals, more than you could ever imagine.
 And you could take the same safari at the same time every year and always see something different.
 Nothing remains the same, because the animals are constantly on the move in search of fertile grasslands.

 We recommend only bottled water.
 It can be purchased inexpensively throughout your trip and is good insurance for healthy, enjoyable safari.
 Beer, wine and soft drinks are also fine to drink.
-Roaming Africa Safaris! adds a sparkling touch to the fresh and delicious African fare by providing you with cool, clear bottled water with each meal on all itineraries.
+Roaming Africa Tours & Safaris Ltd! adds a sparkling touch to the fresh and delicious African fare by providing you with cool, clear bottled water with each meal on all itineraries.
 We will also offer you the same refreshing bottles of water on game viewing expeditions.

 At tented camps in Tanzania and certain tented camps in Kenya, you have the opportunity to view wildlife on foot.
 During a two to three hour walk your guide will help you position yourself downwind, and surprisingly close, to such awesome animals as buffaloes and elephants.
 A truly thrilling experience.
 Your guide will help you read spoor and appreciate the fabulous wealth of small animals, from spiders to birds.